-Since early 2020, the spread of the coronavirus is causing significant disruption to society, impacting NNIB, its employees, its customers and its suppliers.
+Since early 2020, the spread of the Covid-19 pandemic is causing significant disruption to society and the worldwide economy, impacting NN Group (incl.
+NNIB) its employees, its customers and its suppliers.
 Financial markets have been severely impacted by significant volatility in interest rates, equity prices and spreads and the world-wide economy has been significantly impacted as well.
+Governments and central banks worldwide are responding to this crisis with aid packages and further supporting measures.